wazuh/wazuh-documentation/source/installation-guide/index.rst

 Using Wazuh cloud
 -----------------

-`Wazuh Cloud <https://wazuh.com/cloud/>`_ hosts and manages all the Wazuh components in one integrated platform.
+Wazuh offers the `Wazuh Cloud <https://wazuh.com/cloud/>`_ that hosts and manages all the Wazuh components in one integrated platform.
 This service offers a highly flexible infrastructure to match your enterprise needs.
 The setting up of the Wazuh Cloud environment is streamlined.
 With Wazuh cloud, no dedicated hardware is required, and everything is ready to use.

-Wazuh offers the Wazuh Cloud, where all components are hosted on our PCI-DSS, and SOC 2 Type 2 certified SaaS solution, which is maintained by our team.
+Within the Wazuh Cloud all components are hosted on our PCI-DSS, and SOC 2 Type 2 certified SaaS solution, which is maintained by our team.
 Installing and updating the Wazuh components and defining scalability is all handled by the Wazuh Cloud.
 You can check our :ref:`Wazuh Cloud environment <cloud_your_environment>` section to learn how to create a cloud environment and explore the Wazuh Cloud services.

 Upgrade instructions